- 1 Overview

 The Gloaming Road

-Beginning not far from the Kabalai Palace, the Gloaming Road represents a lucrative trade route between the Brass Coast and Faraden.
+Beginning not far from the Kabalai Palace, the Gloaming Road represents a trade route between the Brass Coast and Faraden.
 Established in early 381YE, it facilitates the trade of Iridscent Gloaming to the west.
-At the time it was established, a blight effecting what little gloaming production the Faraden possess meant that the merchants were prepared to exchange valuable mithril for the sought-after dyes.
-When the blight ends -assuming it ever does - the profitability of the Gloaming Road is likely to drop.
+At the time it was established, a blight effecting what little gloaming production the Faraden possess meant that the merchants were prepared to exchange large amounts of valuable mithril for the sought-after dyes.
+In Summer 383YE, the blight was effectively brought to an end through the intervention of the Imperial Conclave, significantly reducing the profits to be made through this trade.
 In conjunction with the Faraden, an overseer is appointed to keep the Gloaming Road running smoothly - this is not an Imperial title, but a campaign resource.

 The site of the ruins of both Anduz and Old Anduz, the ancient settlement in three concentric stone rings, on which Anduz is now built.
 Several miles to the south-east of Anduz itself lies the Longing Circle - a series of concentric monoliths connected in some manner to the astronomantic sign of Three Sisters.
 The circle possessed a potent regio whose alignment was said to shift, making it a centre of power for three groups of hakima (one for each tribe) in an uneasy alliance.
 Connected as those stars are with family, loss and regret they had a dark reputation; today they are seen by some as a symbol of what has been lost.